30 Other Ways to Say “Please Let Me Know Your Availability”

 I’ve been following your company’s innovative work in sustainable energy.
 I’d like to arrange a meeting at a time that suits your schedule to discuss how our services might support your initiatives.
 Would you be open to sharing some convenient times for a brief call?

-See also 30 Other Ways to Say “wish you all the best” (With Example)
+See also 30 Other Ways to Say “You Have the Wrong Number”

 Looking forward to potentially connecting, Emma Lewis Green Tech Solutions